The front entry sign for the Los Angeles Zoo, featuring a giraffe billboard in the right foreground.

 2011: Reestablishing Critically Endangered Frogs

 In June 2011, a team of biologists including L.A.
 Zoo keepers released two groups of captive-bred mountain yellow-legged frog tadpoles into protected habitat within San Bernardino National Park.
 The release represented a giant leap forward in the effort to reestablish this critically endangered species in parts of its historic range.
-To date, the Zoo has reproduced more than 300 mountain yellow-legged frogs.
+To date, the Zoo has released more than 4,000 mountain yellow-legged frogs to the wild.

 2011: Zoo First!
 Endangered Giant Otters Reared by Hand